francescofiorella/computational_intelligence_2022_2023/lab3/README.md

 - The previous implementation of the evolved strategy was modified and adapted as a tournament, and now it is included in the first task.
 - A new evolved strategy was implemented from scratch.
 - The alpha beta pruning in the minmax strategy was modified and improved.
-- The maximum depth in the minmax strategy was set to 10.
+- A cache system was implemented in minmax that increased a lot the performances.
 - A new set of matches were played to further evaluate all the strategies.